CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GenericIMAP.md

 ### IMAP Overview

 Select the credentials (username and password) of the administrator account within the IMAP environment.
 When migrating from Gmail to IMAP select less secure apps in order to gain access.
+IMAP will not migrate contacts and calendars this is expected behavior.

 ---